 - The Thames Marathon – described by reviewers as ‘great for beginners and experienced open water swimmers alike’.
 Faster swimmers start first which seems to work well for everyone.

-And last but by no means least, those with added extras
+And last but by no means least, there are the races with added extras.

-First, it’s essential for any organiser to note the importance of toilets.
 For going above and beyond expectations, The DH Runners River Run 10k clearly stands out.
-One reviewer noted ‘best toilets ever’.
-And the reason, those little touches, from flowers, heat rub, Vaseline, plasters, and deodorant in the portaloos.
-And the other great touch – awards weren’t given out until the last person crossed the line!
+One reviewer noted "best toilets ever’".
+And the reason?
+Those little touches: flowers, heat rub, Vaseline, plasters, and deodorant in the portaloos.

-And at the Shrewsbury Half Marathon where it got a little warm, a big thanks to locals setting up unofficial water stations and providing hoses to keep the runners cool!
+At the Shrewsbury Half Marathon where it got a little warm, a big thanks to locals setting up unofficial water stations and providing hoses to keep the runners warm.

-What for you makes a good race great?
+What do you think makes a good race great?

 By Sophie Taysom, freelance writer and consultant.
 Sophie is also a passionate runner and a member of racecheck's #visorclub community.
 You can follow her blog on runningonfullblog.com